 - Their website: 1177

-- Links to specific information on 1177: low mood, stress, depression, anxiety or experiencing PTSD
+- Links to specific information on 1177: low mood, stress, depression, or anxiety.

 At your healthcare services centre you can get advice and help on all kinds of mental health issues.
 There is also information regarding how to seek psychiatric care in the region of Skåne.

 - Link to other website: Healthcare services centre (new tab)

 - Link to other website: Seeking psychiatric care (new tab)